 \section{Abstract}

-Action understanding, encompassing action detection and anticipation, plays a crucial role in numerous practical applications.
-However, untrimmed videos are often characterized by substantial redundant information and noise.
+Online action understanding, encompassing action detection and anticipation, plays a crucial role in numerous practical applications.
+However, untrimmed videos are often characterized by redundant information and noise.
 Moreover, in modeling action understanding, the influence of the agent's intention on the action is often overlooked.
-Motivated by these issues, we propose a novel framework called the State-Specific Model (SSM), designed to unify and enhance both action detection and anticipation tasks.
+Motivated by these issues, we propose a novel framework called the State-Specific Model (SSM), designed to unify both online action detection and online anticipation tasks.
 In the proposed framework, the Critical State-Based Memory Compression module compresses frame sequences into critical states, reducing information redundancy.
-The Action Pattern Learning module constructs a state-transition graph with multi-dimensional edges to model action dynamics in complex scenarios, on the basis of which potential future cues can be generated to represent intention.
-Furthermore, our Cross-Temporal Interaction module models the mutual influence between intentions and past as well as current information through cross-temporal interactions, thereby refining present and future features and ultimately realizing simultaneous action detection and anticipation.
-Extensive experiments on multiple benchmark datasets—including EPIC-Kitchens-100, THUMOS'14, TVSeries, and the introduced Parkinson's Disease Mouse Behaviour (PDMB) dataset—demonstrate the superior performance of our proposed framework compared to other state-of-the-art approaches.
-These results highlight the importance of action dynamics learning and cross-temporal interactions, laying a foundation for future action understanding research.
+The Action Pattern Learning module constructs a state-transition graph with multi-dimensional edges to model action dynamics, on the basis of which intention cues can be generated.
+Furthermore, our Cross-Temporal Interaction module models the mutual influence between intentions and past-present cue, thereby refining temporal features and ultimately realizing simultaneous online action detection and anticipation.
+Extensive experiments on multiple benchmark datasets, including EPIC-Kitchens-100, THUMOS'14, TVSeries, and the introduced Parkinson's Disease Mouse Behaviour dataset, demonstrate the superior performance of our proposed framework compared to other state-of-the-art approaches.
+These results highlight the importance of action dynamics modelling and cross-temporal interactions, laying a foundation for future action understanding research.